Three single, gay dads reflect on fatherhood, surrogacy journeys

 Archie responds yes, before asking her dad if he remembers the "Wheels on the Bus" and reminding him that she likes vanilla.

-Lamar, who now calls New York home, grew up in Mobile, Ala.
+Lamar, who now calls New York home, grew up in Montgomery, Ala.
 Black, gay and heavyset in the South, he was raised by a single mother in a family of single mothers.

 "Despite what one might expect, given those characteristics – that geography, those circumstances – who I am as a person has made me seemingly oblivious to those perceived constraints," he says.